-- The Designated Safeguarding Lead (DSL) (Mrs Green, Headteacher) has lead responsibility for online safety. - Thornhill Primary recognises that all members of the community have important roles and responsibilities to play with regards to online safety. - Governors will ensure online safety is a running and interrelated theme whilst devising and implementing our whole-school approach to safeguarding.
+- The Designated Safeguarding Lead (DSL), Miss Overfield, has lead responsibility for online safety. - We recognise that all members of the community have important roles and responsibilities to play with regards to online safety. - Governors will ensure online safety is a running and interrelated theme whilst devising and implementing our whole-school approach to safeguarding.
 Our safeguarding governor will monitor this.

 a.
-The leadership and management team will:
+The school senior leadership team will:

-- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure there are appropriate and up-to-date policies regarding online safety; including a staff code of conduct/behaviour policy and acceptable use policy, which covers acceptable use of technology. - Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks. - Ensure that online safety is embedded within a progressive curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Support the DSL and any deputies by ensuring they have sufficient time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology. - Audit and evaluate online safety practice to identify strengths and areas for improvement.
+- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure there are appropriate and up-to-date policies regarding online safety; including a staff code of conduct/behaviour policy and acceptable use policy, which covers acceptable use of technology. - Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks.
+For further detail see DfE guidance on meeting digital and technology standards in schools and colleges. - Ensure that online safety is embedded within a progressive curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Support the DSL and any deputies by ensuring they have sufficient time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology. - Audit and evaluate online safety practice to identify strengths and areas for improvement.